paypal/paypalcheckout-samples-ios/README.md

 This activates a build script which do the following steps:

-1. Check if Carthage and Cocoapods are installed
+1. Check if Homebrew, Docker (if we specified it), nvm, and Carthage are installed
 2. Run `carthage update` which will download binaries for the project
 3. Open the workspace, `PayPalCheckout-Samples-iOS.xcworkspace`
 4. Check to see if we've specified `--use-docker`